Kanuty/Tengri/README.md

 Searching:
 If quantity of results is larger than 50 (number of records displayed on 1 site), all result will be displayed on site.
 If someone try to switch site or sort result, result of searcher will be no displayed untill at least 1 character from a search input will be removed or added.
 Also, searching mechanism have a nested for loop.
 It has to be refactored in a future.
-O(n^2) time complexity is meh.

 Testng:
 Unit tests coverage = 0%.